VRChat: Sign language

 Signed language is possible in VRChat because users can position their hands anywhere they can reach, and pose their fingers to varying extents.
 Two sign dialects are used depending on the signer's hardware; both must be understood for effective communication.
 The general dialect is limited to seven predetermined handshapes built into VRChat; signing compatibility was not a priority when these handshapes were selected.
 Some specialized avatars may expand on this limitation, especially by replacing the horns sign (1I) with the more broadly useful shaka sign (Y).
 (Note: The remaining gestures are: 1, 5, 10, L, S, V.) The other dialect is for users of the Valve Index controllers, which track each finger independently.

 Neither dialect can correctly reproduce all signs, so Deaf users alter them in standardized ways.
 For example, to imply that two fingers are meant to be crossed, a twisting motion is added to the sign.
 Altered signs must also account for the lack of eye and face tracking, (Note: Although VRChat avatars can support face tracking, its adoption is limited because support must be built into the avatars, and because the tracking hardware is not commercially available.) which is a major obstacle to accurately recreating sign languages.
 In addition to these hardware dialects, the Quest 2's camera-based hand tracking can also be used for sign language but can have problems with signs where one hand occludes the other from the view of the cameras, or where a hand is brought too close to the face.

+The Helping Hands VRChat Community is a group focused on teaching sign language and promoting awareness of Deaf culture to the VRChat population.
+Community volunteers organize educational and social events where participants can learn sign language and interact with Deaf and signing community members.
+The community's VRChat group has over 5,000 members and hosts different events each week.